 Check out our new infographic, “A Look at the Economic Well-Being of Washingtonians with Low Incomes,” for additional Washington state data.

-Click here or on graphic to see to full PDF.
+Click here to see to full PDF.

 A closer look at the data shows that in Washington state: